-The annual report of the UW-Extension MG Program documents the activities of MGVs throughout the state in a brief executive summary, provides statistical information on MGV volunteer hours reported in Wisconsin, and includes one-page narrative reports submitted by local associations.
+The annual report of the Extension Master Gardener Program documents the activities of volunteers throughout the state in a brief executive summary, provides statistical information on volunteer hours reported in Wisconsin, and includes narrative reports submitted by county programs.

 Pageviews to wimastergardener.org

 - 1,236,741 pageviews in 2018

 - 3,625 hours [1.8 FTE] in 2016

 - 6015 Likes as of December 31, 2018

 Addressing Educational Priorities

 - 34 counties reported Master Gardener Volunteers (MGVs) being involved in a total of 113 community gardens with over 101,627 pounds of veggies donated.